keirstead-group/imperial-latex/README.md

    is redefined to be `\section`.

-Note that `impreport`, `imparticle`, and `imperial-conference` all have supported for displaying version control information.
+Note that `impreport`, `imparticle`, and `imperial-conference` all have support for displaying version control information.
 To use this feature, you must manually run the version control script, e.g. `vc.sh` to populate the `vc.tex` file with appropriate values.
 The `vc` option then needs to be turned on to display the information.
+It assumes that the `vc.tex` is in the same directory as the main document; however this can be changed by redefining the `\vcfile` command.

 ## Other files